-Gapping is a term associated with the financial aid awarded to students.
-When the financial aid award offered by a college does not meet a student’s full financial need, this shortfall is referred to as a “gap”.
+Gapping is associated with a student’s financial aid award.
+A gap is when the college offers a financial aid award that does not meet a student’s full financial need.

 Typically, the balance you get after subtracting your Estimated Family Contribution or EFC from the total cost of attendance for a specific college is considered as your demonstrated financial need.
 Some colleges cover this need 100% through various institutional scholarships and grants.
 But if the college fails to cover 100% of your financial need, it is called gapping.